8 Best Homeowners Insurance Companies in Maryland of 2025

 Scheduling means you can enlarge your insurance coverage amounts for your artwork or other high-cost belongings.

-A scheduled personal property endorsement not only can raise your payout limits for an expensive property but can also reduce or even eliminate the deductible.
+A scheduled personal property endorsement cannot only raise your payout limits for an expensive property but can also reduce or even eliminate the deductible.

 Property types insured by scheduled personal property coverage include:

-A standard policy will usually repair damage to your home due to ruptured utility lines that are beneath it.
+A standard policy will usually repair damage to your home due to ruptured utility lines beneath it.

 However, service line repair is not covered in a standard policy.